John William Byrd Jr.

 John William Byrd Jr. (December 18, 1963 – February 19, 2002) was an American murderer who was executed by lethal injection for killing convenience store clerk Monte Tewksbury.
 Byrd, who protested his innocence until his execution, spent 18 years and 6 months on Ohio's death row.
 Byrd was the third person to be put to death since Ohio reintroduced the death penalty in 1981.
-His execution remains controversial.

 Crimes

 On the evening of April 17, 1983, Monte Tewksbury, 40, was working alone as the night clerk at a convenience store in Hamilton County, Ohio.
 Tewksbury, who was married and a father of three children, worked full-time for Procter & Gamble, and moonlighted at the store as a second job to help provide for his family.

 At around 11 p.m., John Byrd and John Brewer entered the store in masks; Byrd carried a five-inch bowie knife.
 They stole $133.97 from the cash register and robbed Tewksbury of his Pulsar watch, wedding ring, and wallet which contained cash, credit cards, and an automobile registration slip.
 Then, as Tewksbury stood with his hands raised and his back to the robbers, Byrd drove the knife to the hilt into Tewksbury's side.
 It penetrated the liver and caused massive internal bleeding.
 The two robbers then ripped out the inside telephone from the wall and fled.
 At approximately 11:10 p.m., a witness driving by the store observed two men running to a large red van and driving off.

 A short time after the assault and robbery at Tewksbury's store, a clerk at a different convenience store nearby was behind his cash register while a customer played a video game near the front door.
 Byrd and Brewer entered the store wearing masks.
 The clerk realized what was happening and fled to a room in the rear of the store.
 Byrd chased him with a knife and unsuccessfully tried to force open the door.
 Brewer tried to restrain the customer, who escaped.